golang-design/history/README.md

 ### Linker

-The Go Linker was written by Ken Ken Thompson.
+The Go Linker was written by Ken Thompson.
 Russ led a few more overhaul in Go 1.3.
 Austin led a rework to the linker together with Keith, Than, Cheery and many other brilliant brains, which was landed in Go 1.15 and Go 1.16.

+- [design/6l](https://github.com/golang/go/commit/0cafb9ea3d3d34627e8f492ccafa6ba9b633a213) Rob Pike.
+Add compiler source from inferno-os.
+2008-06-05
 - [design/go13linker](https://golang.org/s/go13linker) Russ Cox.
 Go 1.3 Linker Overhaul.
 Nov 2013.
 - [design/go116linker](https://golang.org/s/better-linker) Austin Clements.
 Building a better Go linker.
 2019-09-12.